About this dome

 To demonstrate as many green/sustainable technologies and products available.

 To be off the electric grid 100% and to reduce the combustion of non-renewable/renewable fuels as much as possible.

 To go beyond a minimum performing septic system.

-The house is a Natural Spaces geodesic dome that has a polyurethane spray foam insulation, day lighting, warm water in floor heating, sunspace, and high efficiency appliances.
-The house exceeds the residential energy code by more than 50% and the only monthly utility bills are for a satellite based internet service and wireless phone.
+The house is a Natural Spaces geodesic dome that has a polyurethane spray foam insulation, daylighting, warm water in-floor heating, sunspace, and high-efficiency appliances.
+The house exceeds the residential energy code by more than 50% and the only monthly utility bills are for satellite-based internet service and wireless phone.

-The electric system consists of a 1.3 kW BP photovoltaic array with a sun tracking support system, a 1 kW Bergey wind generator, a 1 kW Bergey wind generator, a 10 kW gasoline (10% ethanol) generator, and 4 kW battery bank / inverter system.
-Our electricity comes from 80-90% renewable resources.
+The electric system consists of a 1.3 kW BP photovoltaic array with a sun tracking support system, a 1 kW Bergey wind generator, a 1 kW Bergey wind generator, a 10 kW gasoline (10% ethanol) generator, and 4 kW battery bank/inverter system.
+Our electricity comes from 80-90% of renewable resources.
 The goal is to get closer to 100% with eventually increasing the ethanol percentage.

 With the aid of the University of Minnesota Biosystems Engineering Dept. we were able to design, install, and monitor a peat filter septic system.
 See www.bordnamona.com for more information.
 No drain field is needed.
 The peat filter tanks greatly improve the biological breakdown of wastes before entering the ground.
 In 15 to 20 years the peat is removed and placed in the flower gardens.

 - The backup gas generator operated on average 1 hour per day in conjunction with the wind generator during the construction period.
 Post-construction with typical residential loads we are on renewables 22 to 23 hours per day and operate the gas generator 1 to 2 hours per day.